open/close all folders

 - You can buy "Re-spec" in Borderlands after a certain level.

 - Skyrim's 1.9 patch allows you to give 'Legendary' status to any maxed-out skill, resetting it to 15 (from 100) and refunding any perks you put into it.
 This allows you to level-up indefinitely by re-training the skill over and over again.
+Completing the Dragonborn DLC campaign gives you access to a special location where you can reset all perks (but not levels) in any skill for one dragon soul per skill.
+The reset perks are fully refunded and can be spent freely right away.

 - While stats in roguelike Dungeon Crawl are permanent, advanced magic-users can use the Scrolls of Amnesia to forget certain spells to make room for better ones.
 Additionally, having a lot of favor with Ashenzari (god of knowledge) allows one to move XP from one skill to another at a slight loss.